MITCSAILYongheng/TMS/README.md

-Step 3: Extract the cell boundary and cell type information from a SST image
+Step 3: Extract the cell boundary and cell type information from an SST image

 https://github.com/user-attachments/assets/1079fb71-a9bc-4503-acf7-251090d04aba